|What makes native landscaping interesting?

 Q: Why are non-native plants bad?

-Invasive non-native organisms are one of the greatest threats to the natural ecosystems of the U.S. and are destroying America's natural history and identity.
-These unwelcome plants, insects and other organisms are disrupting the ecology of natural ecosystems, displacing native plant and animal species, and degrading our nation's unique and diverse biological resources.
+Invasive non-native organisms are one of the greatest threats to the natural ecosystems of the U.S. and are destroying America’s natural history and identity.
+These unwelcome plants, insects and other organisms are disrupting the ecology of natural ecosystems, displacing native plant and animal species, and degrading our nation’s unique and diverse biological resources.
 Aggressive invaders reduce the amount of light, water, nutrients and space available to native species, alter hydrological patterns, soil chemistry, moisture-holding capacity, and erodibility, and change fire regimes.
-Some exotics are capable of hybridizing with native plant relatives, resulting in unnatural changes to a plant's genetic makeup; others have been found to harbor plant pathogens that can affect both native and non-native plants.
+Some exotics are capable of hybridizing with native plant relatives, resulting in unnatural changes to a plant’s genetic makeup; others have been found to harbor plant pathogens that can affect both native and non-native plants.
 Still others contain toxins that may be lethal to certain animals.
 For more info, click HERE.
 Don’t take our word for it!
 Read this fact sheet from the US Fish & Wildlife Service.

 Q: How many plants are there to choose from for our area?

 With over 806 species of native plant species in Orange County and over 5000 in California, the choices are almost endless!
 Back to Natives Restoration encourages the use of ‘locally native’ species.
 Many of the 5,000 species in California are endemic (not found anywhere else in the world) to a very small range within California.
 They could become invasive if planted in the wrong part of California!
 HERE is an example of that happening.

 Q: What are some of your favorite natives for our area?